DionKara/Bellabeat_study/README.md

 #### *Business task:*

-Analyze fitness tracker data to find trends and patterns.
+Analyze FitBit fitness tracker data to find trends and patterns.
 Then use these insights to inform Bellabeat's marketing strategy for product Leaf.

 #### *Data used:*